achaykovsky/fluidSimulation/README.md

 ## Nineth Week:
 Looking for the things that prevent the simulation from working.

+## Tenth Week:
+1. Fixed a bug that crashed the program.
+2. Working on the things that prevent the simulation from working.

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)